ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-01-symfony-2-and-amazon-s3-best-practices.md

 {{ vich_uploader_asset(entity, 'picture') | imagine_filter('50x50') }}
 ```

 So, we are moving in the right direction.
 However, a problem may arise if user files are sizable (for example, + 2 MB).
 The connection will fail before image resizing is completed.
 In this case you won't see your image.
-That's why you should “warm up” Liip cache (upload all resized images to Amazon S3) in advance by command:
+That's why you should "warm up" Liip cache (upload all resized images to Amazon S3) in advance by command:

 ```
 php app/console liip:imagine:cache:resolve --filters=50x50 --filters=36x36